LatorreDev/Free-And-open-Software-for-Game-Development/README.md

 Unity is a free and very popular engine to create 2D and 3D games for web, consoles, desktop and mobile devices, it uses C# as script language allowing you to create very powerful tools for your games.

-It has a lot of free tutorials and resources on the web and a huge community that can help you or use treir resources on your games through the embed store.
+It has a lot of free tutorials and resources on the web and a huge community that can help you or you can use treir resources on your games through the embed store.

 Some examples: